-notified of an admission decision well in advance of the regular х

-If "yes," please complete the follo wing:

-Early action closing date

-Early action notification date

-· · hich you limit stud ents from applying to other early plar าร?

-INU

-notified of an admission decision notification date but do not have college?
-If "yes," please complete the folic Early action closing date Early action notification date Is your early action plan a "restric Yes notified of an admission decision well in advance of notification date but do not have to commit to attencollege?
-If "yes," please complete the following: Early action closing date Early action notification date Is your early action plan a "restrictive" plan under we yes No If "yes," please complete the following: Early action closing date Early action notification date Is your early action plan a "restrictive" plan under which you limit stud Yes No notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
-If "yes," please complete the following: Early action closing date Early action notification date Is your early action plan a "restrictive" plan under which you limit students from applying Yes No notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your College?
-If "yes," please complete the following: Early action closing date Early action notification date Is your early action plan a "restrictive" plan under which you limit students from applying to other early plan Yes No
+For the Fall 2015 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: · Farly action Eurly doctors Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? х If "yes," please complete the following: Early action closing date Early action notification date Is your early action plan a "restrictive" plan under which you limit stud ents from applying to other early plans?
+Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: Early action Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+If "yes," please complete the following: Early action closing date Early action notification date Is your early action plan a "restrictive" plan under which you limit students.
+Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: Early action Yes Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+If "yes," please complete the following: Early action closing date Early action notification date Is your early action plan a "restrictive" plan under which you limit students from applying